 Demo meeting

 When you sign in for the first time, you’ll see a meeting already waiting for you to help you get started with Granola.
-It’s a 2 minute tutorial from our co-founder Sam, who will help walk you through the basics of using Granola. image.png
+It’s a 2 minute tutorial from our co-founder Sam, who will help walk you through the basics of using Granola.
+This is a one-time experience — once you’ve watched it, it won’t reappear in the app.
+If you’d like to rewatch it later, you can find it at granola.ai/demo-meeting.

 You’re all set 🚀